What's Included in the Price

 What Affects the Cost

 - Stump material choice.
-Concrete stumps are the traditional replacement.
-Steel screw piles cost more per unit but install faster and avoid the excavation that concrete stumps require.
+Concrete stumps ($400–$700 installed) are the traditional replacement.
+Steel screw piles ($500–$1,000 installed) cost more per unit but install faster and avoid the excavation that concrete stumps require, which matters in Sydney's varied geology.

 - Crawl space access.
 Subfloor areas with 500mm+ clearance allow workers to move around.
-At 300mm or less, every task takes longer.
-Some Sydney terraces and cottages have sections with almost no crawl space.
+At 300mm or less, every task takes significantly longer.
+Many Sydney terraces and cottages have sections with almost no crawl space, sometimes requiring floorboard removal from above.

 - Extent of timber damage.
 Localised rot in a single bearer is a contained repair.
-Widespread damage from moisture exposure or termites can mean replacing the entire subfloor frame.
+Widespread damage from moisture exposure or termites can mean replacing the entire subfloor frame, with hardwood joist materials alone running $20–$50 per lineal metre.

 - Asbestos presence.
 Many pre-1990 Sydney homes have asbestos sheeting in subfloor areas, behind cladding, or under flooring.
-Licensed asbestos removal must happen before structural work can proceed.
+Licensed asbestos removal ($1,500–$5,000 depending on extent) must happen before structural work can proceed.

 - Soil conditions.
 Sydney's geology varies significantly by suburb.
-Sandstone in the eastern suburbs and inner west provides stable foundations but makes excavation harder.
-Clay soils in the western suburbs are more reactive.
+Sandstone in the eastern suburbs and inner west provides stable foundations but makes excavation harder and more expensive.
+Clay soils in western Sydney (Parramatta to Penrith) are reactive and may require engineered footings.

-Replacing a handful of failed stumps under a raised home with good crawl space access sits toward $3,000.
-A full-house restump with bearer and joist replacement, steel screw piles, engineering, and asbestos removal in a home with tight subfloor access pushes toward $25,000.
+Replacing a handful of failed stumps under a raised home with good crawl space access on stable ground sits toward $3,000.
+A full-house restump with bearer and joist replacement, steel screw piles, engineering, and asbestos removal in an inner-west terrace with tight subfloor access pushes toward $25,000.

 Sydney-Specific Considerations

 Inner-west terraces and cottages.
-Balmain, Glebe, Surry Hills, Newtown, Rozelle.
+Balmain, Glebe, Surry Hills, Newtown, Rozelle, Leichhardt.
 Sydney's oldest housing stock sits in these suburbs, with many homes dating from the 1870s–1920s.
 Foundations range from sandstone block piers to early concrete stumps.
-These houses often have mixed construction – sandstone base walls with timber framing above – which complicates structural assessment.
-Subfloor access is frequently poor, with low clearances and limited entry points.
-Narrow lot widths and shared party walls in terraces add constraints that detached homes do not have.
+These houses often have mixed construction: sandstone base walls with timber framing above, which complicates structural assessment because the two systems behave differently under ground movement.
+Subfloor access is frequently poor, with clearances under 300mm and limited entry points.
+Narrow lot widths (often 4–6 metres) and shared party walls in terraces add constraints that detached homes do not have.
+Scaffolding and temporary propping in narrow side passages can add $2,000–$5,000 to the project.

 Sandstone foundations.
 A defining feature of inner Sydney construction.
-Sandstone block piers and footings are common in pre-Federation homes.
-While sandstone itself is durable, the lime mortar between blocks deteriorates over decades.
-Repointing or underpinning sandstone foundations is specialist work, distinct from standard restumping, and not every builder has experience with it.
+Sandstone block piers and footings are common in pre-Federation homes across the inner west, eastern suburbs, and lower north shore.
+While sandstone itself is durable (some blocks are 150+ years old), the lime mortar between blocks deteriorates over decades, allowing movement and water ingress.
+Repointing or underpinning sandstone foundations is specialist work, distinct from standard restumping.
+Companies like Sydney Foundation Repairs offer mass concrete underpinning for sandstone foundations, which involves excavating below the existing footing and constructing reinforced concrete underpins.
+Not every general builder has experience with sandstone, so ask specifically about their track record with this type of foundation.

 Western Sydney clay soils.
-Suburbs from Parramatta westward through Penrith and out to the Hills District sit on clay soils that expand and contract with moisture changes.
-This soil movement puts stress on stumps and footings over time.
+Suburbs from Parramatta westward through Blacktown, Penrith, and out to the Hills District sit on clay soils that expand and contract with moisture changes.
+Under AS 2870, many western Sydney sites are classified M (moderate reactivity) to H1 (highly reactive).
+This soil movement puts ongoing stress on stumps and footings.
 Homes built in the 1960s–1980s on these soils are reaching the age where stump deterioration becomes visible through uneven floors and cracking walls.
+Steel screw piles are increasingly specified in these areas because they can be driven past the reactive zone into stable ground.

 Termite risk.
-Sydney's warm, humid climate supports active termite populations.
-Subterranean termites can cause significant structural damage to bearers and joists before the problem becomes visible at floor level.
-Any structural repair should include a termite inspection to determine whether the damage is isolated or ongoing.
+Sydney's warm, humid climate supports active termite populations, particularly in suburbs near bushland or with mature trees.
+Subterranean termites attack bearers, joists, and stumps from the ground up, and damage can be extensive before it becomes visible at floor level.
+Any structural repair should include a termite inspection ($250–$400) to determine whether the damage is isolated or ongoing.

 Hiring a Licensed Carpenter in NSW